zulip/zulip/templates/zerver/why-zulip.md

 to other apps with Slack’s conversation model, including Hipchat, IRC, Mattermost, Discord, Spark, and others.

-## Slack channels are a huge waste of your time
+## Reading busy Slack channels is extremely inefficient

 Anyone who wakes up to this frequently can tell you it is not fun.